rawify/Quaternion.js/README.md

 ---
 Calculates the homogeneous 4x4 rotation matrix for the current quat as a 16 element array or alternatively as a 2d array

+Array toAxisAngle()
+---
+Calculates the axis and angle representation of the current quaternion

 Object toEuler()
 ---
 Calculates the Euler angles represented by the current quat